 Millions of people take lisinopril without problems.
 When people do develop adverse reactions, though, health care providers must be alert to that possibility.

 Protecting Yourself from Diagnostic Mistakes:

 What can patients do to protect themselves from misdiagnosis?
-Dr. David Newman-Toker is Director of the Armstrong Institute Center for Diagnostic Excellence at Johns Hopkins University School of Medicine.
-He suggests that patients prepare a summary of their symptoms and history before seeing a clinician.
+Dr. David Newman-Toker, introduced earlier, suggests that patients prepare a summary of their symptoms and history before seeing a clinician.
 After getting an initial diagnosis, ask: